 The altitude achieved by the rocket (and the altitude read by the altimeter) depends on launch site altitude and air temperature.
-If you live at an altitude much different from the Team America launch site (600 feet above sea level), or fly when the temperature much different from the temperature on "flyoff" day in May, your rocket will go to a different altitude (and the altimeter will read a different altitude) than it will at the fly-off.
-You need to compensate for this in your planning.
+If you live at an altitude much different from the Team America launch site (600 feet above sea level), or fly when the temperature much different from the temperature on "fly-off" day in May, your rocket will go to a different altitude (and the altimeter will read a different altitude) than it will at the fly-off.
+You need to compensate for this.
+The flight-simulation programs (such as RockSim) have user inputs for ambient air temperature which will accurately adjust predicted altitude for its effect on aerodynamic drag on the rocket (rockets go higher in the thinner air of hotter days).